 Our final set of results explores whether differences in CEO pay might explain firms' hiring choices.
 Outsiders are more expensive than internal promotions, consistent with outsiders having more transferrable human capital, receiving a premium for the risk of a bad match, or being compensated for frictions in changing jobs or locations.
-However, the pay differences are small compared to the scale of S&P 500 firms: during the hiring year, outsiders receive on average \$4.8 million more than internal promotions, which falls to only \$1.5 million in the first full year.
+However, the pay differences are small compared to the scale of S&P 500 firms: in the first full year, outsiders receive on average \$1.5 million more than internal promotions.
 The differences between raided CEOs, raided other executives, and unattached hires are even smaller.
 If, as the prior literature suggests, differences between CEOs have large effects on firm value, these pay differentials appear too small to explain firms' preference for internal promotions or their reluctance to raid other firms' CEOs.